Welcome to module 1 of our introductory course on building an engaging Alexa skill. In this module, we'll discuss why you should build an Alexa skill.

 The interaction model is saved in JSON format, and you can edit the model with any edit tool.
 After your JSON interaction model is ready, build the backend Lambda function in the AWS Management Console.

 Select the programming language of your choice and the corresponding ASK software development kit (SDK), and begin coding your skill.
-Lambda supports the programming languages Java, Go, PowerShell, Node.js, C#, Python, and Ruby.
+The ASK SDK and Lambda jointly support Node.js, Python, and Java.

 You can build and host most skills for free with AWS Lambda, which is free for the first one million calls per month.
+You can provision your own Lambda endpoint or use Alexa-hosted skills, which provisions one for you without the need to create an AWS account.
 Once the backend Lambda function is ready, integrate the Lambda function to your skill and test it in the Alexa developer console.
+Take module 3, 4 and 5 of this course to learn how to build in the console and host your skill.

-The AWS developer console has a built-in Alexa simulator, which is similar to testing on an actual Alexa-enabled device.
+The Alexa developer console has a built-in Alexa simulator, which is similar to testing on an actual Alexa-enabled device.

 After testing your skill with the Alexa simulator, we recommend gathering user feedback to resolve issues and make improvements before submitting your skill for certification.